philippemezzadri/frisquet-esphome/README.md

 Setting a proportionnal factor `kp` can be useful to accelerate the convergence when the target temperature is changed.
 The value of `kp` should remain low to maintain the stability of the system and avoid overshoots.

-However, setting an integral factor `ki`can be tricky to use and depends on many factors such as the house thermal inertia.
+However, setting an integral factor `ki` can be tricky to use and depends on many factors such as the house thermal inertia.
 We do not recommend to use it unless you know what you are doing.

+### Hysteresis

+In some instances, the boiler may go on idle mode because the ambiant temperature exceeds the maximum limit or if the outdoor temperature is too high.
+This is controlled by the `max_error`, `min_delta` and `minimum_output` settings.

+If the above conditions disappear, the boiler will be allowed to restart only if the ambiant temperature goes below the target.

 ### Setpoint calibration factors